 The biggest booking mistake is treating all tee times as interchangeable.
 In Japan, the plan matters as much as the course.
 Different plans can change the price, whether lunch is included, whether the round is self-play or caddie, and whether a cart is part of the package.

-Search on Nomae first so you can compare those details in English before you jump to the external booking page.
+Search on Nomae first so you can compare those details in English before you send a booking request.

 - Check whether the listed price is weekday or holiday pricing.